The New York Times Games: 2022–2024: Acquisition of Wordle

 In January 2022, The New York Times Company acquired Wordle, a word game developed by Josh Wardle in 2021, at a valuation in the "low-seven figures".
 The acquisition was proposed by David Perpich, a member of the Sulzberger family who proposed the purchase to Knight over Slack after reading about the game.
 The Washington Post purportedly considered acquiring Wordle, according to Vanity Fair.
 At the 2022 Game Developers Conference, Wardle stated that he was overwhelmed by the volume of Wordle facsimiles and overzealous monetization practices in other games.
 Concerns over The New York Times monetizing Wordle by implementing a paywall mounted; Wordle is a client-side browser game and can be played offline by downloading its webpage.
 Wordle moved to the Timess servers and website in February.
 The game was added to the NYT Games application in August, necessitating it be rewritten in the JavaScript library React.
 In November, The New York Times announced that Tracy Bennett would be Wordles editor.

 In March 2023, the NYT Crosswords app was renamed to NYT Games to address the application's other games, including Wordle, Spelling Bee, Tiles, and Sudoku.
 According to Jonathan Knight, chief executive of The New York Times Games, the Times was concerned over how the application would rank in search results for "crossword".
+In April, the Times introduced Digits, a number-based game; Digits was shut down in August 2023.
 In July 2023, The New York Times introduced Connections, in which players identify groups of words that are connected by a common property.
-In April, the Times introduced Digits, a number-based game; Digits was shut down in August.